-When using smudging to cleanse myself.
+When using smoke to cleanse myself.
 I like to imagine the negativity, like an oil is clung to me and the smoke breaks it down and forces it disappear leaving me shiny and clean again. here is a chant you could use for that.

 Into this smoke I release all energies that do not serve me.

 All negativity that surrounds me and all fears that limit

 You don’t have to use a stick/bundle/wand to smoke cleanse.
 Some materials like frankincense are inappropriate as they come in resin form.
 For this I use a charcoal disk and heatproof surface.
 Abalone shells are great for this and very traditional.
 I also have a little cauldron I love but a plate or bowl would be fine too.

 You can have deeper look at Dartmoor Sheepskins below.
 Take a look at their blog too if you get chance.
 It’s an insightful read especially about natural products and green choices.

 peace out witches and happy cleaning!
 Also, remember, if you have to cleanse your house of someones energy every time they visit.
 Consider putting an end to those visits until they get their cosmic shit together.